As an Academic Ally of the FBINAA, University of Phoenix offers you educational options to help you lead in your field.

 College of Criminal Justice and Security Faculty

 Our faculty members are leaders in their field and are qualified to help students apply theory to real-world situations in criminal justice and security.
-With advanced degrees and an average of 19 years of experience, many faculty members hold positions like special agent, district attorney, chief of police, sheriffs and wardens.
+With advanced degrees and extensive experience, many faculty members hold leadership positions such as police chiefs, sheriffs, commanders or captains.
 Meet some of our faculty members; you can even read a selection of their articles.

 *The Bachelor of Science in Criminal Justice Administration, Bachelor of Science in Organizational Security and Management, and Master of Science in Administration of Justice and Security are educational degree programs and do not guarantee that a student will meet the particular requirements or qualifications to become a law enforcement, corrections or peace officer at the state, national or international level.
 Students who are interested in pursuing such professions are encouraged to check with the individual agencies for a list of requirements.